dr2633/CloudPref-METR/README.md

 Contributions to enhance the CloudPref-METR framework are welcome.
 Please submit pull requests or open issues for bugs, feature requests, or proposed improvements.
 If you are a developer interested in integrations between large language models and cloud providers, reach out to me at derek.rosenzweig1@gmail.com.

+## Acknowledgements

+This evaluation is based on the [METR Task Standard](https://github.com/METR/task-standard).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.